derailed-dash/derailed-dash/README.md

 ![Profile View Counter](https://komarev.com/ghpvc/?username=derailed-dash)

 My name is Dazbo.
 To earn a living, I work as an Enterprise Infrastructure and Cloud Architect.
-I dabble in a bit of coding, but only for a bit of fun, and so that I don't look like a complete idiot when talking to coders and engineers!
+I dabble in a bit of coding, but only for fun, and so that I don't look like a complete idiot when talking to coders and engineers!

 - 🌱 I’m currently building my knowledge and skills with ...
   <table>